myst729/Vuelog/userdata/pages/all-about-vuelog.md

 Besides the incredibly sufficient documentation, Vue has a complete line-up for developement, including scaffolding tool ([vue-cli](https://github.com/vuejs/vue-cli)), client-side routing ([vue-router](https://github.com/vuejs/vue-router)), centralized state management ([vuex](https://github.com/vuejs/vuex)), Chrome DevTools add-on ([vue-devtools](https://github.com/vuejs/vue-devtools)) and other useful tools.

-I've written some "toys" before but haven't got a chance for real deal.
-But it just doesn't attract me much.
-React also has its own ecosystem.
+I've also written some React "toys" before but never got a chance for real deal.
+It just doesn't attract me much.
+React has its own ecosystem.
 Maybe I'll try it in my next project.

 ### Who can use Vuelog?